Peter Ustinov

-Sir Peter Alexander Ustinov (16 April 1921 – 28 March 2004) was a British actor and humanitarian.
+Sir Peter Alexander Ustinov (/'u:stInɒv/ OO-stin-ov; 16 April 1921 – 28 March 2004) was a British actor, writer and humanitarian.
 An internationally known raconteur, he was a fixture on television talk shows and lecture circuits for much of his career.
-Ustinov received numerous accolades including two Academy Awards, three Primetime Emmy Awards, a Golden Globe Award, a Silver Bear, and a Grammy Award as well as was nominated for three BAFTA Awards, two Tony Awards, and two Laurence Olivier Awards.
+Ustinov received numerous accolades including two Academy Awards, three Primetime Emmy Awards, a Golden Globe Award, a Silver Bear, a Laurel Award, a Photoplay Award and a Grammy Award, as well as nominations for three BAFTA Awards, two Tony Awards, two Laurence Olivier Awards and a Gemini Award.
 In 1992, Ustinov was awarded with the British Academy Britannia Award.

 Ustinov received two Academy Awards for Best Supporting Actor for his roles in Spartacus (1960), and Topkapi (1964).
 He also starred in notable films such as Quo Vadis (1951), The Sundowners (1960), Billy Budd (1962), and Hot Millions (1968).
 He voiced Prince John and King Richard in the Walt Disney Animated film Robin Hood (1973), and portrayed Agatha Christie's fictional detective Hercule Poirot six times for both film and television.

 Ustinov also displayed a unique cultural versatility which frequently earned him the accolade of a Renaissance man.
 Miklós Rózsa, composer of the music for Quo Vadis and of numerous concert works, dedicated his String Quartet No. 1, Op.
 22 (1950) to Ustinov.

 An intellectual and diplomat, Ustinov held various academic posts, and served as a goodwill ambassador for UNICEF and president of the World Federalist Movement (WFM).
 In 2003, Durham University changed the name of its Graduate Society to Ustinov College, in honour of the significant contributions Ustinov had made as chancellor of the university from 1992 until his death.

 Early life and education

 Peter Alexander Freiherr von Ustinov was born on 16 April 1921 at 45 Belsize Park, London.
 His father, Jona Freiherr von Ustinov, was of Russian, German, Polish, Ethiopian, and Jewish descent.
-Ustinov's paternal grandfather was Baron Plato von Ustinov, a Russian noble, and his grandmother was Magdalena Hall, of mixed German-Ethiopian-Jewish origin.
+Ustinov's paternal grandfather was Baron Plato von Ustinov, a Russian nobleman, and his grandmother was Magdalena Hall, of mixed German-Ethiopian-Jewish origin.
 Ustinov's great-grandfather Moritz Hall, a Jewish refugee from Kraków and later a Christian convert and colleague of Swiss and German missionaries in Ethiopia, married into a German-Ethiopian family.

 Ustinov's paternal great-great-grandparents (through Magdalena's mother) were the German painter Eduard Zander and the Ethiopian aristocrat Court-Lady Isette-Werq of Gondar.

 Ustinov's mother, Nadezhda Leontievna Benois, known as Nadia, was a painter and ballet designer of French, German, Italian, and Russian descent.
 Her father, Leon Benois, was an Imperial Russian architect and owner of Leonardo da Vinci's painting The Benois Madonna.
 Leon's brother Alexandre Benois was a stage designer who worked with Stravinsky and Diaghilev.
 Their paternal ancestor Jules-César Benois was a chef who had left France for Saint Petersburg during the French Revolution and became a chef to Emperor Paul I of Russia.